Teriks/LibLSLCC/README.md

 LibLSLCC should start building.

+# Python Build Scripts

+Python 3 is required to run the python build scripts.

+**create-binary-release.py** can be used to create a timestamped binary release zip of the library.

+The installer files and created library zip will be placed in the folder specified by **--dir**, or 'BinaryRelease' in the build directory if **--dir** is not specified.

+you should call it with the python3 executable on *nix.

+On windows you can install python3 and click it, or use the command line if you want to specify any options.

+The option: **--no-editor**

+Will prevent the editor from being build, this has no effect on *nix because the editor is windows only and will not be built regardless

+The option: **--no-installer**

+will prevent the editor installer from being built, this has no effect on *nix since the installer is not build on *nix regardless.

+===

+**clean.py** simply cleans all configurations/platforms of the build when you run it.

 # About Build Warnings

 Expect LibraryScrapingTools to warn you about a missing "Mono.Data.Sqlite" reference when building on Windows.

 This is not a problem as "Mono.Data.Sqlite" it is only used when running on Mono.

+On mono you may get alot of warnings about missing comments.

+They are suppressed in the windows build but not yet in the mono build as the warning numbers are different.
+You will also get warnings about unknown warning numbers being suppressed, but this is harmless.